 READ ALSO: Best Things to Do in Sedona.
 Sedona is just a short ride from Grand Canyon and is well worth a visit as well.
 Check it out!

-More travel inspiration nearby:
+More travel inspiration for places nearby:

 - Top Attractions & Things to Do in Las Vegas